wbstack/docs/tech/public.md

 # Public Interface

-All traffic into the platform or hosted sites runs through a Kubernetes ingress and nginx proxy.
+All traffic into the platform or hosted sites runs through a [Kubernetes ingress](services/ingress) and [Nginx proxy](services/platform-nginx).

 ## Platform